Microlandia, the brutally honest city builder, arrives on Steam.

 - Elections & approval

-- Citizens vote every five in-game years; losing the election ends the run.
+- Elections take place every five in-game years; losing ends the run.

-- Approval breaks down across six categories: shelter, occupation, safety, cost of living, recreation, and healthcare.
+- Approval breaks down across six categories: shelter, occupation, safety, basic needs, parks, and healthcare.

 - Open the Polls panel to see per-category ratings; pair it with newspaper headlines to anticipate political fallout before the vote.